CLIMADA-project/nccs-global-impacts-modelling/exposures/README.md

 This directory contains the scripts to generated the geographical distribution of exposed assets used for the direct impact calculations, as well as the necessary data.

-Each folders aim at generating `.h5` files for each considered sectors, both at the global scope and split by country.
+Each folder aims at generating `.h5` files for each considered sectors, both at the global scope and split by country.

 These generated files can be imported by CLIMADA as `Exposures` objects and are point-based representation of economic assets.
 Methological details for each exposure types are described in markdown files in each folder.